 Key changes across the country:

-• Extended hours, better access to diagnostics and medicines, or on-call clinician support in a range of other locations.
+• extended hours, better access to diagnostics and medicines, or on-call clinician support in a range of other locations.

 Health NZ will now begin working region-by-region with urgent care providers and communities to develop detailed implementation plans to support the introduction of the new and improved services.